Skip to main content

 2. Physical Security Matters

 That expensive Arlo camera?
 My Pi Zero setup catches more relevant events because I positioned it better and tuned it myself.
+Your mileage may vary depending on your specific setup and environment.

 3. False Positives Will Happen